-Although it is recognised that some people cannot work due to the nature of their disability, barriers such as a lack of support by the government and a shift to more precarious contracts have prevented people with disabilities from entering the workforce.
+Although it is recognised that some people cannot work due to the nature of their disability, barriers such as a lack of support by the government and a shift to more precarious contracts have prevented disabled people from entering the workforce.
 Another major issue is the risk of losing vital benefits which are needed to meet extra costs.

 HELP US INVESTIGATE

-Some activists believe that there is also an opportunity as part of the current crisis to improve access for some people with disabilities who would prefer to work from home.
+Some activists believe that there is also an opportunity as part of the current crisis to improve access for some disabled people who would prefer to work from home.
 We want to talk to people about their advocacy in this area, the barriers they encountered and the future of work.